 October 12th, 2019

-The next morning, we woke up, well rested and decided it was time to head back down; Mardi Himal would have to see another day without the likes of us.
-Hiking for 10 hours this day, we were ready to get down and gave ourselves an extra serving of noodles, cooking 2 hot meals this day to make up for some of the calorie deficit we were at.
+The next morning, we woke up, well-rested and decided it was time to head back down; Mardi Himal would have to see another day without the likes of us.
+After 10 hours of hiking, we cooked two hot meals this day to make up for our aching bodies’ calorie deficit.
 The views as we went down the mountain were absolutely breathtaking and our spirits were so much higher.

 October 13th, 2019

-By lunch time we were back down at Gorong’s family’s house where Ben and I enjoyed several helpings of Dal Baht.
-All in all, we were happy to be back down and we decided, yet again, that unless we are on skis/splitboard, we will just forgo the mountaineering, at least for now 😉
+By lunchtime, we were back down at Gorong’s family’s house where Ben and I enjoyed several helpings of Dal Baht.
+Finally, we were down from the mountain, swaring we’d never mountaineer without our skis/splitboard again.

 Thank you for reading along.
-Hope you enjoyed in our suffering (and some joys)!
+I hope you enjoyed our suffering (and some joys)!